 - The city's main tourist attractions are within walking distance from the quay.

-The new terminal's constructuion started in October 2015, with scheduled inauguration on September 1, 2017.
+New terminal's constructuion started in October 2015, with scheduled inauguration on September 1, 2017.
 Lisbon's new cruise ship terminal facilities cover a total area of approx 13800 m2 (148550 ft2).
-The new terminal can handle around 1,8 million cruise passengers per year.

 - The 3-storey building hosts both the port authorities and tourist service staff (max capacity 5000 passengers).
 The building features a top-floor panoramic 360-degree terrace, shops, VIP lounge, Cafeteria, public events area, food and drinks venues, crew lounge.